jjuulliieettee/LibraryManagementAPI/README.md

 ## **Basic project description**
 There are 5 main entities: ***Books, Authors, Genres, Orders, Users***, who are assigned a role of a *Reader and Librarian*.

-A *Reader* can book a book and it becomes unavailable.
+A *Reader* can book a book for a specified date and it becomes unavailable.

 A *Librarian* can confirm the order (when the reader takes the book from the library).
 Then the book becomes borrowed.